MathieuRita/mathieurita.github.io/_pages/about.md

 Prior to that, I received an engineering degree from Ecole Polytechnique and a MSc degree in Mathematics, Computer Vision and Machine Learning from Ecole Normale Supérieure Paris-Saclay.

 My research interests are at the crossroads of Machine Learning, Multi-agent RL, Language evolution and Cognitive science.
-My PhD projects aims at simulating language emergence in population of neural agents. n Machine Learning, Optimization, Computer Vision and their applications to Robotics.
+My PhD projects aims at simulating language emergence in population of neural agents.